mutheusalmeida/matheusalmeida/README.md

 How's it going?
 I hope you're doing well.

-My name is Matheus Almeida and I'm a junior front-end developer from Manaus, Brazil.
+My name is Matheus Almeida and I'm a front-end developer based in Manaus, Brazil.

 ### Some stats 🔥